Universe People

+Since at least 2007, they have distinctly opposed RFID chipping and warn against the human implantation thereof, which they claim is an attempt to enslave the human race.

 Following the mass suicide of the members of the cult Heaven's Gate in 1997, the Universe People attracted the attention of Czech media as a group with similar ideology and potential to commit similar acts.
 The probability of this development has diminished in later years (2004).
 On several occasions, the group also managed to appear in the Czech and Slovak mass media.